Rojo seals Man Utd exit and returns to Estudiantes on short-term loan deal | Goal.com

 Estudiantes announced that agreement had been reached with United on their social media channels, saying: “You always return to the places where you were happy.
 Because of the sense of belonging, it's stronger.

 “Your dream and that of the Pincha family come true.
 We meet again.
 Welcome and thanks for coming back, Marcos.
-We welcome you with the heart.”
+We welcome you with our hearts.”

 🔴🔙 Uno vuelve siempre a los sitios donde fue feliz.
 Porque el sentido de pertenencia 🇦🇹 es más fuerte.
 Tu sueño y el de la Familia Pincha se hacen realidad 😍 Nos reencontramos en UNO 🏟— Estudiantes de La Plata (@EdelpOficial) January 30, 2020